Rokib-Uddin/android_ci/README.md

-##Android CI
+##Android CI (github IC)

-You can use this image for building your Android app within your CI.
+You can use this for building your Android app within your CI.